Table of Contents

 Top 10 Screencast-O-Matic Alternative for Windows and Mac

-Screencast-O-Matic is a paid but professional screen recording and video editor tool which is available for macOS and Windows.
-The tool offers tons of features, including the option to edit, trim, crop, mix and match videos from different sources, background music, overlay shares, image, and even add voice narration.
+Screencast-O-Matic is a paid but professional screen recording and video editor tool that is available for macOS and Windows.
+The tool offers tons of features, including the option to edit, trim, crop, mix and match videos from different sources, background music, overlay shares, images, and even add voice narration.
 Here is the full list of features:

 - You can automate and add interactive captioning for accessibility